-After winning the first five matches in her professional career, Chinese Taipei’s Jenny “Lady GoGo” Huang (5-2) has come up short in her most recent contests, as she fell to the women’s atomweight division’s top two talents – reigning World Champion Angela Lee and Mei Yamaguchi.
+After winning the first five matches in her professional career, Taipei, China’s Jenny “Lady GoGo” Huang (5-2) has come up short in her most recent contests, as she fell to the women’s atomweight division’s top two talents – reigning World Champion Angela Lee and Mei Yamaguchi.

-The 27-year-old Taiwanese combatant, however, has a true warrior spirit, and it is clear she has not been deterred by those setbacks.
+however, the 27-year-old has a true warrior spirit, and it is clear she has not been deterred by those setbacks.
 If anything, it has only motivated her even more.

 Huang, a former ONE Women’s Atomweight World Title challenger, will return to action on Friday, 20 April, at ONE: HEROES OF HONOR, which will emanate from the Mall of Asia Arena in Manila, Philippines.

 She will battle Team Lakay’s Gina “Conviction” Iniong, in a bout that could send the victor rocketing towards world title contention.
 Iniong is a six-time national wushu champion, with a perfect wushu record of 14-0.

 As the black belt judoka prepares to take on a striking ace, we take a look back at three of Huang’s most impressive submissions to date, and see just why Iniong could be in for trouble.

 The judo black belt Jenny Huang gives us a preview of her submission wizardry.Manila | 20 April | TV: Check local listings for global broadcast | Tickets: http://bit.ly/onehonor18

 Posted by ONE Championship on Tuesday, March 27, 2018